 To follow this tutorial along, you will need a minimum of 3 (physical or virtual) machines installed with CentOS 7.

-patroni1 192.168.10.1 PostgreSQL, PgBouncer, Patroni, etcd, haproxy, keepalived patroni2 192.168.10.2 PostgreSQL, PgBouncer, Patroni, etcd, haproxy, keepalived patroni3 192.168.10.3 PostgreSQL, PgBouncer, Patroni, etcd, haproxy, keepalived
+HOSTNAME IP ADDRESS PACKAGES TO BE INSTALLEDpatroni1 192.168.10.1 PostgreSQL, PgBouncer, Patroni, etcd, haproxy, keepalived patroni2 192.168.10.2 PostgreSQL, PgBouncer, Patroni, etcd, haproxy, keepalived patroni3 192.168.10.3 PostgreSQL, PgBouncer, Patroni, etcd, haproxy, keepalived

 Set correct timezone on each node: